This post may contain affiliate links. Please read my disclosure and privacy policy.

 Secure the lid and start processing.

 The almonds will creep up the sides of the machine as you blend them, so you can stop and scrape down the sides with a spatula if you prefer.
-However, I’ve noticed around the 4-minute mark that the almonds will naturally fall down on their own without any scraping.
+However, around the 4-minute mark, the almonds naturally fall down on their own without any scraping.

 Step 3:

 Let the food processor continue to run.
-After 8 minutes of processing, you may start to hear a “sloshing” sound, as the almond butter has suddenly become runnier.
+After 8 minutes of processing, you may start to hear a “sloshing” sound as the almond butter suddenly becomes runnier.

 This is a great sign!

-Now you can stop and scrape down the sides of the machine, and add any seasoning you like, such as a 1/2 teaspoon of fine sea salt or ground cinnamon.
+Now you can stop, scrape down the sides of the machine, and add any seasoning you like, such as 1/2 teaspoon of fine sea salt or ground cinnamon.
 (Remember, no liquids can be added, or it will ruin the texture.)

 Step 4: